Raoufaaali/ConcertTicketManagementSystem/README.md

 - I have used DTO where applicable and hidden the business model.
 - I used AutoMapper for, well, mapping betwwen a ConcertDTO and a Concert
 - Added some Fluent validation
 - Implemented Ticket Reservations.
 Used min heap to manage time-based reservation in O(log n) time.
+- This code probbaly has some bugs since I didn't get to add unit tests (I cannot do it all in 3 days)